Pjhochman/MusicPlayer/readme.md

 #### Track Information
 Add song key and information for every song part: Intro, Verse, Bridge, Chorus and Outro.
 #### Instant Search Functionality.
-Search through all tracks on mobile or currently selected playlist on desktop.
+Search through all tracks on mobile or the currently selected playlist on desktop.
 #### Latest Additions
 Find recently added tracks on the home page.
 #### On The Agenda